eejai42/veritasiums-power-laws-and-fractals/README.md

 But a lot of the real world is not that game.

 In a **power-law** world, most of the probability mass lives in the tail.
 A few earthquakes, a few videos, a few research papers, a few fires, a few hubs in a network can dominate the entire outcome.
-The “average” is almost a lie. ([Zenodo][1])
+The “average” is almost a lie.

 Veritasium’s *Power Laws* video is one of the cleanest explanations of this idea.
 I watched it, got obsessed in the productive way, and wanted to see what it would look like to treat those claims like something you can actually run end-to-end:

 > “Okay, but if this is really how the world works…
 > how would I actually *check* those claims, end-to-end, without hand-waving?”

+### Two Layers: Scaling Lab Now, [Physics Unification Next](/physics-model/README.md)

+This repo currently ships a scaling-focused lab: a single JSON Single Source of Truth defines several classic log–log systems (fractal and power-law), and the same rulebook is executed in PostgreSQL, Python, and Go with shared test data + cross-platform validation.

+A second layer is still planned: a physics-first extension adds connective tissue for “why these log–log laws relate,” providing a single, unifying bridge across physics → chemistry → biology → astro/finance/etc. That work lives in physics-model/ and is currently in a “design + patch spec” state:

+**Intended Audience:**
 This project is aimed at people who explain science for a living:

 * science YouTubers and podcasters,